 To prevent fraud, you can also create a My Social Security account.
 Creating this account will help you keep track of your Social Security records, but it also allows you to identify any suspicious activity.
 If a caller impersonates the SSA and tells you that you owe fees, for example, you can use your account to confirm the amounts you owe.

 The Social Security Administration won't ever call you unless you have a phone appointment with them.
 They will send mail in the first instance if they need to contact you.
-But beware, there are Social Security scams that start with scam letters also.
+But beware, Social Security scams also start with scam letters.

 Red Flags of Social Security Scam Calls

-One of the best ways to beat this Social Security scam is to understand how the real SSA will interact with you if there is actually a problem.
+One of the best ways to beat these Social Security scams is to understand how the real SSA will interact with you if there is actually a problem.
 Generally, the SSA will only contact you if you have requested a call or have ongoing business with them.
 In most cases, the SSA will initiate contact with you by mailing you a letter, not by calling you.

-Keep in mind that the SSA only sends emails or text messages if you have opted in to receive them.
+Remember that the Social Security Administration only sends emails or text messages if you have opted in to receive them.
 This includes when you have subscribed with Social Security to receive updates and notifications by text or email.
-They may also contact you as part of Social Security’s enhanced security when accessing your personal My Social Security account.
+They may also contact you as part of Social Security's enhanced security when accessing your personal My Social Security account.

 Signs of a scam caller include someone: